Do you know how to find cheap flights to Orlando?

 5. Have Your Transportation Ready

-If you are heading to Walt Disney World after December 31, 2021, the Magical Express service will no longer be available for guests.
+If you are heading to Walt Disney World, you should know that the Magical Express service is no longer be available for guests.

 You can utilize Mears Transportation to take you to and from the airport.
 This goes for several other attraction locations around Orlando.